giantswarm/docs/src/content/support/overview/index.md

 ### Postmortem process

 The `postmortem` culture, [created by Google](https://sre.google/sre-book/postmortem-culture/), is established to document problems correctly, find root causes, and fix them permanently across all installations.
-Every time an incident is closed, if it is not a false positive, a postmortem is created.
+Every time an incident is closed, if it's not a false positive, a postmortem is created.

 Postmortems are developed throughout the week.
 On Mondays, the product team meets to distribute postmortems across product teams.
 During each team's weekly sprint planning, a specific engineer is assigned to each postmortem.
 Postmortems take priority over feature development, with engineers dedicating at least one day a week to solving these problems.